 When my husband first started cueing TED talks for us, I’d try to convince him to go for Modern Family instead.
 But it wasn’t long before I caught on.
 A TED talk means you are twenty minutes away from feeling like you can do amazing things.
-I’ve spent a lot of time narrowing it down, and these are my twelve favorite TED talks for purposeful women.
-Happy viewing!
+I’ve spent a lot of time narrowing it down, and these are my twelve favorite TED talks for women living with purpose.
+Enjoy!

 1. Lessons from the Mental Hospital by Glennon Doyle Melton.
 Although at first glance this talk seems to be about the grip of addiction, it’s actually about the bravery of living with our whole hearts in this big, messy world.
 The amazing writer of Momastery speaks here with as much humor and honesty as she writes with on her blog.
 “Life is beautiful and life is brutal…I used to numb my feelings and hide, and now I feel my feelings and I share.”
 (TEDx – 500,000 views)